42BV/rest-convention/06-security.md

 ### Disable caching

 In _general_ responses from Rest API's should not be cached.
 This is partly because the data returned may be sensitive and also because the data must be fresh (so not an old copy of the data).
+Sometimes caching is needed for performance reasons.
+In that case make sure no sensitive (personal, technical) data is present in the cached response.
+Details on how to implement caching can be found in Chapter 4.

-For this various headers must be set:
+To disable caching various headers must be set:

 ```
 Cache-Control: no-cache, no-store, max-age=0, must-revalidate